Research - Introduction

 Animal Welfare is fundamental to our research mission and underpins our research programmes; the establishment of an Animal Welfare Unit at the College is an important development.

-Understanding how animals and people move is fundamental to musuloskeletal health and diseases that result from ageing, physical activity and the environment.
+Understanding how animals and people move is fundamental to musculoskeletal health and diseases that result from ageing, physical activity and the environment.
 The Structure & Motion Laboratory has world leading facilities to study locomotion.
 The leaders of this Centre of Excellence are at the forefront of developing technologies to study animal movement which are used in both basic and applied research.

 The RVC is unique among European Vet Schools in having a Clinical Investigation Centre, co-ordinating disciplined study of its clinical caseload through its electronic patient record system and undertaking Phase II Clinical Trials under a Home Office licence.
-We aim to translate our research into solutions for veterinary and human medicine and use our expertise and veterinary patient caseload to undertake comparative research of of both biomedical and veterinary significance.
+We aim to translate our research into solutions for veterinary and human medicine and use our expertise and veterinary patient caseload to undertake comparative research of both biomedical and veterinary significance.

 Commercialisation of our research will derive from a number of initiatives, including the London BioScience Innovation Centre.
 We have established an impressive business and strategic development office to help us achieve these goals.
 This office works closely with the Research Division to ensure, where possible, the results of our work are exploited.